groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/form-field-annotations/create-pdf-dropdowns-groupdocs-annotation-java/_index.md

 ```

 #### Step 4: Position and Size the Dropdown
 Define where your dropdown appears on the page:

 ```java
 dropdownComponent.setBox(new Rectangle(100, 100, 50, 20)); // x, y, width, height
 ```

-**Understanding coordinates**: PDF coordinates start from the bottom-left corner (unlike HTML which starts top-left).
-So `(100, 100)` means 100 points right and 100 points up from the bottom-left.
+**Understanding coordinates**: PDF coordinates start from the bottom‑left corner (unlike HTML which starts top‑left).
+So `(100, 100)` means 100 points right and 100 points up from the bottom‑left.

-**Sizing tips:**
+**Sizing tips**:
-- Width should accommodate your longest option text
+- Width should accommodate your longest option text.
-- Height of 20-25 points usually works well for standard text
+- Height of 20‑25 points usually works well for standard text.
-- Test with different values to find what looks best in your document
+- Test with different values to find what looks best in your document.

 #### Step 5: Add and Save
 Finally, integrate your dropdown into the document:

 ```java